The logger.py module#

 from ansys.health.heart import LOG as logger

-The default logging level of LOG
+The default logging level of LOG is ERROR.

 You can change this level and output lower-level messages: